kubeflow/kubeflow/README.md

 ## What is Kubeflow

-[Kubeflow](https://www.kubeflow.org/) is the foundation of tools for AI Platforms on Kubernetes.
+Kubeflow is an open-source machine learning toolkit designed to simplify the deployment, management, and scaling of machine learning workflows on Kubernetes.
+It provides a set of modular, portable, and scalable tools that enable data scientists and developers to build, train, and deploy ML models efficiently in cloud-native environments.

 AI platform teams can build on top of Kubeflow by using each project independently or deploying the entire AI reference platform to meet their specific needs.
 The Kubeflow AI reference platform is